Fully Homomorphic Encryption

 This unique functionality of FHE is particularly beneficial in scenarios such as cloud computing and big data analytics, where large amounts of data need to be processed while maintaining the privacy of sensitive or proprietary information from third parties.

-The Advantages of Homomorphic Encryption
+What are the Advantages of Homomorphic Encryption?

 Fully Homomorphic Encryption offers a highly valuable property by enabling computation on sensitive data without exposing it to the entity performing the computation.